pivotal/docs-tap/learning-center/install-learning-center.md

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).

 - The cluster must have an ingress router configured.
-If you have installed the TAP package through the full profile or light profile, it already deploys a contour ingress controller.
+If you have installed the Tanzu Application Platform package through the full profile or light profile, it already deploys a contour ingress controller.

-- The operator, when deploying instances of the workshop environments, needs to be able to expose them through an external URL for access.
+- The operator, when deploying instances of the workshop environments, must be able to expose them through an external URL for access.
 For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub-domains of the custom domain to the ingress router of the Kubernetes cluster.

 - By default, the workshop portal and workshop sessions are accessible over HTTP connections.
-If you wish to use secure HTTPS connections, you must have access to a wildcard SSL certificate for the domain under which you wish to host the workshops.
+If you wish to use secure HTTPS connections, you must have access to a wildcard SSL certificate for the domain under which you want to host the workshops.
 You cannot use a self-signed certificate.

-- Any ingress routes created use the default ingress class if you have multiple ingress class types available and you need to override which is used.
+- Any ingress routes created use the default ingress class if you have multiple ingress class types available and you must override which is used.

 ### <a id='install'></a>Install